Kansas Catastrophic Injury Lawyers

 - Workplace accidents

-An amputation can affect a life in so many ways – emotionally, psychologically and socially.
-If you or a loved had to an arm or leg amputated after an accident or lost a limb due to someone else’s negligent or reckless behavior, contact Bretz & Young in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, or Hays.
-Our attorneys have the experience and resources to identify the liable parties and hold them accountable.
+An amputation can affect a life in so many ways: emotionally, psychologically, and socially.
+If you or a loved had an arm or leg amputated after an accident or lost a limb due to someone else’s negligent or reckless behavior, contact Bretz Injury Law right away.